FreakC-Foundation/FreakC/README.md

 * Multi-paradigm (procedural, functional, even OOP).
 * Many prebuilt standard libraries to make scripting easier.
-* A full-blown cli
+* A full-blown cli.
-* Compatibility with Batch (You can embed Batch codes in FreakC)
+* Compatibility with Batch (You can embed Batch codes in FreakC).

+### Language preview
+Hello World:

+    Swear[fnc] Hello, World!

+Function definition

+To check out more samples, click <a href=https://github.com/FreakC-Foundation/FreakC/tree/master/Examples>here.</a>

 ## What comes with the devkit ?
 * A compiler.